jsvensson/dotfiles-legacy/README.md

 - `cd ~/.dotfiles`
 - `rake install`

 The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked from within `~/.dotfiles`.

+## Caveat Lector

+I use oh-my-zsh combined with my dotfiles in this repo.
+As such, be aware that `$ZSH` points to `~/.oh-my-zsh`, while `$DOTZSH` points to `~/.dotfiles`.